Complete Guide to Cruising From the Port of Galveston in Texas

 Cruise Terminal 10

 With the size and growth of the Port of Galveston, it was only a matter of time until another terminal was built to accommodate more ships and passengers.
-Cruise Terminal 10 (complete guide here) is the new home to Royal Caribbean and has the ability to handle its largest Oasis-class ships.
+Cruise Terminal 10 (complete guide here) is the home to Royal Caribbean and has the ability to handle its largest Oasis-class ships.
 The terminal sits east of the current facilities, costing more than $130 million to build.
 It is located about a mile from the other two terminals and features its own parking areas.

 Getting to the Port of Galveston (Transportation)

 As we’ve mentioned, sailing from Galveston is easy and convenient if you live in the area.
 You can simply drive and park at the port.
 If you have to fly in for your cruise, then you’re looking at another 45 to 75-minute ride to get to the cruise port.
 That’s because the nearest major airports are in Houston.
+(There is talk of commercial flights directly to Galveston, but as of now it’s not an option.)

 Not to worry, however.
 We have all the details on the major modes of transportation on our port transportation page.
 Below we hit the highlights of the major ways to get to the ships.